Free Read #1: Second Chance at Stonybrook

 God, she needed this.
 Him.

 His hand was tangled with hers, shocking her as he raised it, flexing back her fingers so he could press his mouth against her palm, his teeth catching at the heel of her palm.
-He knew what that did to her, he was going for surrender before the battle had even started but there was nothing she could do to stop her body’s immediate unequivocal response.
-She moaned, her arm shaking as silvered shocks ran down her arm, sparking through her breasts, ending in a thunderclap of lust that made her instantly damp.
+He knew what that did to her.
+He was going for surrender before the battle had even started but there was nothing she could do to stop her body’s immediate, unequivocal response.
+She moaned, her arm shaking as silvered shocks ran down it, sparking through her breasts, ending in a thunderclap of lust that made her instantly damp.

 It wasn’t fair.